 "I’m a Sentientist because all suffering matters morally and because evidence and reason are the only ways to really understand our world."

 In 2004 Peter was recognised as the Australian Humanist of the Year by the Council of Australian Humanist Societies.
-In 2005, the Sydney Morning Herald placed him among Australia’s ten most influential public intellectuals.
-Singer is a cofounder of Animals Australia and the founder of The Life You Can Save.
+In 2005, the Sydney Morning Herald placed him among Australia's ten most influential public intellectuals.
+Singer is a cofounder of Animals Australia & the founder of The Life You Can Save.
+In 2021 he received the Berggruen Prize for Philosophy and Culture.
+Peter donated the $1 million prize money to the most effective organizations working to assist people in extreme poverty and to reduce the suffering of animals in factory farms.